marmstro4/straw-tracker/Simulations/Geometrical simulations.md

 As the multiplicity increases the proportion of events in the bulges closer and closer to the middle increases.
 The resolution of that excellent peak in the middle does not change.

-As it stands the reconstruction algorithm needs to be improved and its results understood.
+[[track reconstruction | As it stands the reconstruction algorithm needs to be improved]] and its results understood.
 For now it is at least sufficient to say that we should target an average of 4 hits.

 A 2mm straw spacing along z with a 1mm spacing along xy and a z axis offset maximises efficiency and achieves a average hit number of 3.4.

 Adding one more layer of straws would best satisfy this benchmark provided funding is available.